 Attendees came from a mixture of backgrounds, sectors, disciplines and roles but were all working in some way within the energy sector, and are open to thinking about how the future for fuel poor households might be different.

-We are seeking to move away from the usual thinking about fuel poverty as just an ‘energy issue’, participants brought knowledge and experience in social housing, new entrant energy suppliers, consumer advocacy work, policy lobbying/campaigning, national support schemes, innovation and sustainability consultancy and academic work to help shape the conversation.
+Seeking to move away from the usual thinking about fuel poverty as just an ‘energy issue’, participants brought knowledge and experience in social housing, new entrant energy suppliers, consumer advocacy work, policy lobbying/campaigning, national support schemes, innovation and sustainability consultancy and academic work to help shape the conversation.

 As a group, much of the discussion focused on the fact that so little, if any, of the effort in trying to alleviate fuel poverty is spent trying to learn how to tackle it more effectively.
 This is in stark contrast to most other areas of public spending, where some proportion of effort is devoted to continuous improvement.
 There was agreement across the board that this is holding back progress with further discussions planned for how to best tackle this.